-Finally, as a consumerist nation with an internet usage rate of about 92%, Koreans are most likely to turn to the Internet to search for, find and purchase an item or service that they are seeking.
+As a consumerist nation with an internet usage rate of about 97%, Koreans are most likely to turn to the internet to search about, discover, and purchase an item or service that they are seeking.
 Different industries have already transitioned to ecommerce platforms to gain more sales.
 Keep reading to learn about Korea's domestic ecommerce trends, as well as the growing number of transactions on foreign markets for Korean products.

 1. Online Shopping Transaction Value in Korea